cyberbotics/webots-doc/reference/robot.md

 **Description**

 These functions allow the robot controller to communicate with a HTML robot window.
-Such a window is embeded as a dockable sub-window in the Webots user interface.
+Such a window is embedded as a dockable sub-window in the Webots user interface.
 The content of the window is written in HTML and Javascript functions are used to communicate with the robot controller.

 The `wb_robot_window_receive` function allows a robot controller to receive a message sent from a Javascript function running in the HTML robot window.
 The message is sent using the `webots.Robot.send()` method of the Webots Javascript API.